Water Conservation Plumbing: Save Money and the Environment in 2026

 • 🌍 Reduces strain on local water supplies, particularly critical in drought-prone regions

-• Lowers energy consumption, since heating water accounts for roughly 18% of home energy use
+• Lowers energy consumption, since heating water accounts for a significant share of home energy use

 • 🌿 Decreases greenhouse gas emissions from water treatment and heating infrastructure